zyrouge/node-genius-lyrics/readme.md

 ## Whats is this?

-Just a simple lyrics fetcher that uses from [Genius](https://genius.com) also has official API implementations.
+Just a simple lyrics fetcher that uses [Genius](https://genius.com).
+This also has official API implementations.

 ---